Top Reds starter DeSclafani could miss beginning of season

 DeSclafani was in line to start opening day last season before he strained an oblique late during camp.
 He missed the first two months of the season as the injury lingered.
 He wound up making 20 starts and going 9-5 with a 3.28 ERA.

-He was ready to start the season opener this season until his elbow became sore early in camp.
+He was ready to start the season opener this year until his elbow became sore early in camp.
 He got treatment and hasn't pitched in a game.
-DeSclafani threw in the bullpen on Friday, getting ready to start a game three days later, but the soreness returned, prompting the Reds to send him back to Cincinnati for more tests.
+DeSclafani threw in the bullpen on Friday, and the soreness returned.

 ''He felt a little different than he did previously,'' Williams said. ''There was more cause for concern.''